urbainvaes/computational_stochastic_processes/README.md

 ## Contributing

-If you feel like you can contribute by providing suggestions, introducing additional examples, or correcting errors and bugs, feel free to an *issue* or a *pull request*.
+If you feel like you can contribute by providing suggestions, introducing additional examples, or reporting errors and bugs, feel free to open an *issue* or a *pull request*.